JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 Each such act is unique; the exact circumstances under which it occurs will never be repeated.
 Hence, any attempt to provide a precise definition of morality is an impossible task.

-Although the Urantia Papers inform us the only realities worth striving for are "divine, spiritual, and eternal," if we set out to define what is meant by spiritual meanings and values, even after scouring the Papers and the hundreds of relevant references, the most likely result is that we will come away empty handed.
+Although the Urantia Papers inform us the only realities worth striving for are “divine, spiritual, and eternal,” if we set out to define what is meant by spiritual meanings and values, even after scouring the Papers and the hundreds of relevant references, the most likely result is that we will come away empty handed.

 So is there a way to put meat on the bones of these undefined terms?
 Fortunately the answer is yes.
 We can find it on page 1096:

-"Spirituality becomes at once the indicator of one's nearness to God and the measure of one's usefulness to fellow beings.
+“Spirituality becomes at once the indicator of one's nearness to God and the measure of one's usefulness to fellow beings.
 Spirituality enhances the ability to discover beauty in things, recognize truth in meanings, and discover goodness in values.
-Spiritual development is determined by capacity therefore and is directly proportional to the elimination of the selfish qualities of love."
+Spiritual development is determined by capacity therefore and is directly proportional to the elimination of the selfish qualities of love.”

 Whereas the concepts of truth, beauty, love and goodness defy exact definability, the declaration that our spiritual development is dependent on the elimination of selfishness provides something having substance for us to work on.

-Those words "directly proportional" are from standard mathematical terminology.
+Those words “directly proportional” are from standard mathematical terminology.
 In their present context they mean that if we can double the unselfish qualities of our love then we automatically double our spiritual development.
 Likewise if we can halve the selfish qualities we also double our spiritual development.

 So working upon the elimination of selfishness from our very being and striving for unselfishness in all our relationships can do amazing things for both our spiritual development and the growth of our souls.